ardagnir/athame/README.md

 Yes, and if you're fine with basic vi imitations designed by a bunch of Emacs users, feel free to use them. ...but for the crazy Vim fanatics who sacrifice goats to the modal gods, Athame gives you the full power of Vim.

+**Will Athame break my shell?**

+If anything goes wrong in Athame during runtime, it is designed to fall back to normal shell behavior.

+The setup script will also run tests, locally on your computer, to make sure Athame works on your computer before installing it.

+...but there are no guarantees.
+You probably shouldn't install Athame on production systems.

 ##Requirements
 - Athame works best in GNU/Linux.
 - Athame also works on OSX.